-Bob Marley has a vague connection to New Zealand – his birthday is February 6th, Waitangi Day, and about eight years ago I made the pilgrimage to his tiny, run down village of Nine Mile in Jamaica.
+Bob Marley has a vague connection to New Zealand – his birthday is February 6th, Waitangi Day, and a few years ago I made the pilgrimage to his tiny, run down village of Nine Mile in Jamaica.

 Robert Nesta Marley sure came from humble surrounds.
 There’s still no running water in the buildings around here, the locals all pile over to the reservoir with buckets and the dreadlocked one lies entombed in a mausoleum on his former back yard.
 There is pretty much nothing else here, but still pilgrims come to contemplate life – his and theirs – and smoke dope.

 I was staying at Couples Sans Souci in Ocho Rios for my brother’s wedding and no one could be bothered joining me the next day for the 3 hour round trip to Nine Mile, so I negotiated a rate of US$100 with a taxi driver and as Bob serenaded us I watched the manicured lawns of nearby resorts become overgrown shantys.

 We drove through Fern Gully, a 5 km incline which once was a rushing river.
 Rickety huts nestled into the side of the road stocked with handcrafts including large and proud phallic sculptures that tourists stop at to photograph – for a tip of course.
 Whenever a cruise ship is in town, stalls and shops spring open and there are baskets, Rastafarian tea cosies, gigantic conch sells and freshly cooked jerk chicken and pork as far as the eye can see.
 But today it is just me and my singing driver, Mr Collins, weaving past the locals walking along the road in their Sunday best.